hdunderscore/UrhoAngelscriptIDE/README.md

 After a successful compilation the script compiler will be used again in order to generate Latex documentation dumps and a header file for the script types.
 The IDE will parse these files to generate documentation and class hierarchies.

-**It's recommended to modify your scriptcompiler to generate the dump files AFTER first compiling the code.** This way the header dump will contain definitions for the script classes, functions, and variables found in your files.

 # Debugger Functionality

 ### Connections